Software Gaps Local Service Businesses Will Pay to Fill in 2026

 Our scoring engine identified several hyper-local software gaps that have passed validation.
 Each one represents a real, measurable demand signal, not a theoretical market.

-5. CRM for Small Businesses (Score: 69)
+5. CRM for Small Businesses (a strong validation score)

 "Best CRM for small businesses going into 2026" was a signal we picked up from Reddit discussions.
 The existing market is crowded at the top (HubSpot, Salesforce) and the bottom (spreadsheets), but the middle, where a local plumbing company or landscaping business needs to track leads, schedule follow-ups, and manage referrals, remains poorly served.
-Feasibility is high at 7/10.
+Feasibility is high at locked score.
 The key differentiator for any new entrant is industry-specific templates and workflows rather than another generic contact database.

 Why Timing Scores Matter More Than Opportunity Scores